 I always wanted to be both an artist and a scientist.
 When I was little, I wanted to be a cartoonist and I was spellbound by questions about how the physical universe works.
-I won first prize in my grade school Science Fair with my lovingly crafted model of the Uranium atom, composed of dozens of carefully rolled and painted clay balls.
-92 silver electrons danced fantastically on stiff wires emanating from a formidable black neutron and white proton nucleus.
-Walking home from school in 7th grade, I puzzled over such topics as:
+My lovingly crafted model of the Uranium atom, composed of dozens of carefully rolled and painted clay balls, won first prize in the grade school Science Fair… 92 silver electrons danced fantastically on stiff wires emanating from a formidable black neutron and white proton nucleus.

-I loved writing, attempting my first novel in 5th grade with my partner in various crimes, Martha: The Red Hot Mud Monsters, which was tragically lost in a mom-related cleaning episode.
+I always loved writing.
+In 5th grade I co-authored a novel with my partner in various crimes, Martha: The Red Hot Mud Monsters, which, however, was tragically lost in a mom-related cleaning frenzy.
 As a teenager, I bonded heavily with my guitar and discovered songwriting.
 In my first bout of college in the late 70’s, I majored in English, immersing myself in the works of literary geniuses, aspiring to develop my own creative writing.
-But I quickly realized I would have a much better chance at paying my bills doing technical writing.
-Throughout the 80’s, I produced a stack of crystal clear but dry-as-dust instruction manuals for software developers, which I made slightly more palatable by adding original icons to liven up solid pages of text, much to the dismay of nuts-and-bolts focused supervisors.
+I quickly realized I would have a much better [ahem] ANY chance of paying my bills doing technical writing.
+Throughout the 80’s, I produced a stack of crystal clear but dry-as-dust instruction manuals for software developers, which I attempted to make slightly more palatable by adding original icons to liven up solid pages of text, much to the dismay of nuts-and-bolts focused supervisors.

 When I moved to Arizona in the early 90’s, I took the opportunity for a tectonic shift and launched a freelance graphic design business using the very first and very primordial CorelDraw.
-I took a class to learn how to repair my own PC — and was soon up to my eyeballs studying computer science, physics, remote sensing and lots of math.
-I completed a BS in Applied Math and then an MS in Geography, where I used satellite imagery and MatLab to develop early detection algorithms for wildfire vulnerability in Sky Islands in southeastern Arizona.
+I took a class to learn how to repair my own PC.
+I was soon up to my eyeballs studying computer science, physics, remote sensing and lots of math.
+I completed a BS in Applied Math and an MS in Geography, where I used satellite imagery and MatLab to develop early detection algorithms for wildfire vulnerability in Sky Islands in southeastern Arizona.

-But the other side of my brain had begun aching again, and wouldn’t quit.
+But the other side of my brain was aching again.